dart-archive/www.dartlang.org/src/site/polymer/reference/release-notes/index.markdown

 ### Changes in platform.js

 Internally this release includes updates to the `web_components` package to version 0.6.0.
-This brings platform.js to the latest Javascript version (including changes in master for ShadowDOM at [57232d](https://github.com/Polymer/ShadowDOM/commit/57232dc6d07dd921009679dfbab622b52174df80)).
+This brings platform.js to the latest JavaScript version (including changes in master for ShadowDOM at [57232d](https://github.com/Polymer/ShadowDOM/commit/57232dc6d07dd921009679dfbab622b52174df80)).
 This is because the polyfills at version 0.3.5